Background and Definitions

-Previous history of a molar pregnancy puts the patient at a 10-times higher risk of developing a recurrent GTD.
-For unknown reasons, decreased animal fat intake has been associated with a higher risk of GTD.
+The past history of molar pregnancy puts the patient at a 10-times higher risk of developing a recurrent GTD.
+History of previous spontaneous abortions and infertility also increase the risk of GTD.

 |Characteristic||Complete Molar Pregnancy||Partial Molar Pregnancy|

 Parenteral 46XX in 87%, Parenteral 46XY in 13%